The Chinese company founder aiming to be Warren Buffett

 The firm's initial expansion was rapid - it bought lots of different businesses to establish itself as a conglomerate - before deciding to refocus the firm as an investment manager.

-Mr Guo says the fact it was no longer able to operate the businesses it was buying itself drove the shift.
+Mr Guo says the fact that it was no longer able to operate the businesses it was buying itself drove the shift.
 "As we started to run two to three businesses, it became clear to us that we could no longer operate the businesses ourselves.
-So we redefined Fosun as an investment company," he says.
+So we redefined Fosun as an investment company."

 Even when Fosun owns a company entirely, Mr Guo says its strategy is to look at the business as if it were a shareholder.
 "My team or myself cannot run the businesses on a daily basis.
 Our task was to design strategy, and let better teams manage the business."